AdMeynard/JEFAS/README.md

 The theoretical background relative to the algorithm can be found in Chapter 4 of the following thesis:
 **[3] A. Meynard : "Stationnarités brisées : approches à l'analyse et à la synthèse", PhD thesis, Aix-Marseille Université, Oct.
 2019**

-In addition to the folders described above, the following folders are related to the implementation of JEFAS-BSS:
+In addition to the folders described above, the following folders are related to the implementation of JEFAS-S:

 * `JEFAS-S`: contains the functions to perform JEFAS-S, a synthesis-based approach for the spectral estimation of signals following the model given in [1].
 * `scriptsJEFAS-S`: contains the scripts that perform JEFAS-S on two examples.